Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 :zap: With some effort (add a footnote with more explanation);
 :grey_question: Unknown (requires an issue).

-<sup>1</sup> Extracting the feature matrix in ASReview is available via an [extension](https://github.com/asreview/asreview-extension-vocab-extractor).

-<sup>2</sup> Switching to a different model in ASReview is available by exporting the data of the first model and importing the data back into ASReview.
+<sup>1</sup> Switching to a different model in ASReview is available by exporting the data of the first model and importing the data back into ASReview.
 The software will recognize all previous labeling decisions, and a new model can be trained.